 In ICD 9, we have straight codes for injuries or external cause of injuries.
 However, ICD 10 has different set of codes for injuries.
 Here the injuries are divided into initial, subsequent and sequela encounter with the physician.
-Hence, the codes are assigned based on the encounter for the treatment of the injuries.
+Hence, the codes are very specific for the treatment of the injuries.
+Now in injuries we do not have to code for aftercare codes when the fracture is into healing phase, you just need to select the appropriate ‘7th’ character to coding the condition.
 This is one of the reason we have so many ICD 10 codes.
 Therefore, injuries in ICD 10 are very different compared to ICD 9.
-Therefore, in ICD 10 the seventh character will give the information about the initial, subsequent or sequel encounter for injuries.
-The seventh character used for the injuries is
+In ICD 10 the seventh character will give the information about the initial, subsequent or sequel encounter for injuries.
+The seventh character used for the injuries are

 A – Initial Encounter

 The seventh character ‘A‘ is used when an “active treatment is given to patient for the injury in the initial encounter”.
 Example for active treatment can be a surgical treatment, emergency treatment and evaluation and management by a new physician.
 The word “active” treatment should be understood very clearly before assigned initial encounter for the injuries.

 For example, if the patient is treated for a fracture by an ER physician and again reduced by an orthopedician next day, both are considered as an active treatment and the injuries will be coded as initial encounter by the seventh character ‘A‘ only.
 Here both ER physician and Orthopedician worked on the same diagnosis and provided active treatment.